Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models

-Thus also addressing of whether it can be useful for near-term hardware implementations.
+Thus also addressing of whether such algorithms can be useful for near-term hardware implementations.
 While formally not excluding a faster runtime, our results suggests that there are no clear scaling advantages of the parity-encoded algorithm compared to the standard QAOA algorithm, that would justify the quadratic qubit overhead.
-As we will demonstrate, the main reason for this, is that the number of parity QAOA layers $p$ needs to grow with the problem size, theoretically at least as $N^{1/2}$, in order to have non-vanishing performance in the thermodynamic limit.
+As we will demonstrate, the main reason for this, is that the number of parity QAOA layers $p$ needs to grow with the problem size in order to have non-vanishing performance in the thermodynamic limit.
 Here, we define performance as the average energy of decoded bitstrings according to `qubit lines', in close correspondence to the decoding scheme proposed in Ref.~\cite{Weidinger2023}.
-No matter how the performance is exactly defined, it is likely that $p$ will need to scale as a function of $N$, as each parity-encoded QAOA layer has fixed depth because of the geometric locality of the algorithm.
+No matter how the performance is exactly defined, it is likely that $p$ will need to grow with growing system size, as each parity-encoded QAOA layer has fixed depth because of the geometric locality of the algorithm.
 This should be contrasted with the standard (`vanilla') QAOA where the depth of each QAOA layer scales with system size for all-to-all connected problems.